Newcomers vie to unseat longtime Minneapolis Council incumbents Gordon and Reich

-A diverse field of political newcomers are seeking to unseat longtime Minneapolis City Council members Cam Gordon and Kevin Reich in the city's eastern wards.
+A diverse field of political newcomers is seeking to unseat longtime Minneapolis City Council members Cam Gordon and Kevin Reich in the city's eastern wards.

 "People are probably more involved and engaged, I think, with this election," said Gordon, who ran unopposed in 2017.